tylerpcarter/inls161/_posts/2017-07-07-branching-and-merging.md

 ---
 layout: post
 title: "Branching and Merging"
-category: Web
+era: Web
-type: Class
+category: class
 tags:
 - git
 - GitHub
 - web development
 - workflows
-type: Class
+category: class
 ---

 Today we will set up a testing workflow and learn how to create branches for adding and changing features on our sites.